rundsk/dsk/frontend/README.md

 ## Requirements

-DSK APIv2 and a browser that supports ES6.
+DSK APIv2 and a browser that supports ES6 and ES modules.

 ## Copyright & License